This section provides you with the most useful PostgreSQL functions including aggregate functions, string functions, and date & time functions.

-- PostgreSQL AVG – calculates the average value of a numeric column.
+AVG– calculates the average value of a list of values.

-- PostgreSQL COUNT – counts the number of rows in a table.
+COUNT– counts the number of values in a group.

 PostgreSQL conditional expressions & operators

-- PostgreSQL CASE – shows you how to form conditional queries with CASE expression.
+CASE– shows you how to form conditional queries with the

-- PostgreSQL COALESCE – returns the first non-null argument.
-You can use to substitute null value by another default value.
+COALESCE– returns the first non-null argument.
+You can use it to substitute

 PostgreSQL string functions